PabloRMira/easyrelease/README.md

 # easyrelease
-> Tools to automate releases to GitHub and conda
+> Automate your GitHub, pypi and conda releases

 ## How to install